Redirecting...

 “When the U.S. Air Force Chief of Staff directed us to bring back warrant officers two-hundred and twenty-six plus days ago … It was going to be here at Air University [Maxwell AFB],” said Lt.
 Gen. Andrea D. Tullos, Commander and President of Air University.
 “The warrant officers we develop here will step right in and join their joint partners on combatant commander’s teams and give us the tactical, operational and strategic advantages that our force needs, anytime and anywhere.”

-Warrant Officer Training School is a 40-day training program, in-residence accessions program designed to educate and train candidates with specialized knowledge and technical skills on how to serve as technical advisors to command leadership in their future roles as warrant officers.
+Warrant Officer Training School is an 8-week training program, in-residence accessions program designed to educate and train candidates with specialized knowledge and technical skills on how to serve as technical advisors to command leadership in their future roles as warrant officers.

 "The Warrant Officer Training School is a training program designed to develop professional warrant officers who can advise and integrate at various organizational levels," said U.S. Air Force Maj.
 Nathaniel Roesler, WOTS commandant.
 "The program is a challenging, fast-paced, and highly structured educational program that integrates classroom lecture, guided discussion and experiential learning opportunities to reinforce educational understanding."